<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 The center stage effect is common in SaaS, and chances are, most pricing pages you'll visit will leverage it in some form.

-Gather Content have a clear, effective application on their pricing page: their "Plus" plan has a "Most Popular" label, a coloured CTA button where the others are white, and the column is even slightly offset from the others to further highlight it.
+Gather Content had a clear, effective application on their pricing page: their "Plus" plan has a "Most Popular" label, a coloured CTA button where the others are white, and the column is even slightly offset from the others to further highlight it.

 Gather Content - Center Stage Effect Example.png